 *fever, equal to or above 100ºF

-Children should be symptom-free and fever-free for 24 hours before returning to school.
+Children should be symptom-free and fever-free for 24 hours (without the use of antipyretics such as Tylenol or Motrin like products) before returning to school.
 This practice will prevent the spread of infection at school, and help keep others healthy.

 If a child is injured or becomes ill at school, the parent will be notified.
 If the parent is not available then the person designated to be called in an emergency will be contacted.
 Please be sure to keep the school notified of any changes in telephone numbers, addresses, places of work, and emergency contacts.
 Please be sure to contact the school nurse to discuss any health problems, concerns, or attendance issues.
 I look forward to confidentially assisting your child and family in any way that I possibly can.